chrisant996/clink/docs/clink.md

 # Configuring Readline

 Readline itself can also be configured to add custom keybindings and macros by creating a Readline init file.
-There is excellent documentation for all the options available to configure Readline in Readline's [manual](https://tiswww.cwru.edu/php/chet/readline/rltop.html#Documentation).
+There is excellent documentation for all the options and commands available to configure Readline in Readline's [manual](https://tiswww.cwru.edu/php/chet/readline/rltop.html#Documentation).

 Clink searches in the directories referenced by the following environment variables and loads any `.inputrc` or `_inputrc` files present, in the order listed here:
 - `%CLINK_INPUTRC%`